Zero-energy modes of two-component Bose-Bose droplets: Introduction

 The results of these earlier works cannot be automatically adopted to the droplet's case.
 Though conceptually the problem is very similar, the droplets are described by two coupled wavefunctions, and not by a single one.
 This fact brings quite a lot of additional issues, some of them of technical nature, though altogether they make the problem of zero-energy modes of a two component droplet nontrivial and give rise to quite a lot of interesting aspects.\\

 In this paper we define a formalism to describe the dynamics of the center of mass of a droplet as well as phases of its wavefunctions.
 The paper is organized as follows.
-First, in Sec.\ref{sec2} we briefly introduce the main formalism of description of two-component Bose-Bose droplets.
-In Sec.\ref{one_component} we present the main idea of zero-energy modes in a simplified case where hard mode excitations are frozen and a single wavefunction can be assigned to the droplet.
-This allows to introduce the main ideas of our approach.
-A two component droplet is considered in Sec.\ref{sec2comp} where we find general expressions for the two phase modes as well as for the translational mode.
-In addition to this general formalism we present explicit forms of Hamiltonians generating dynamics of phases and fluctuations of particle number of Bose-Bose droplets.
-In the last section we summarize our results and conclude. \\
+In the second part of the introduction, Sec.\ref{int}, we give a compact physical explanation of the main results of our paper.
+Next, in Sec.\ref{sec2}, we briefly introduce the main formalism of description of two-component Bose-Bose droplets.
+In Sec.\ref{sec1com_component}, we present the main idea of zero-energy modes in a simplified case where hard mode excitations are frozen and a single wavefunction can be assigned to the droplet.
+This description can be also applied to dipolar droplets.
+A two component droplet is considered in Sec.\ref{sec2comp} where we find general expressions for the two phase modes as well as for the translational mode, Sec.\ref{sectrans}.
+In addition to this general formalism we present explicit forms of Hamiltonians generating dynamics of phases and fluctuations of particle number of Bose-Bose droplets, Sec.\ref{BB-droplets}.
+In the last section Sec.\ref{secsum}, we summarize our results and conclude. \\